cjfjones/plate-scanner/README.md

 ## How it works

-- `scripts/ocr.js` dynamically loads the Tesseract.js library from multiple CDN mirrors and keeps a single worker alive to process frames.
+- `scripts/ocr.js` dynamically loads the Tesseract.js library from a local bundle (with CDN mirrors as fallbacks) and keeps a single worker alive to process frames.
 - `scripts/camera.js` captures frames from `getUserMedia`, throttles recognition, and forwards detections.
 - `scripts/store.js` tracks encounter history in `localStorage` and exposes helpers for exporting or clearing data.
 - `scripts/main.js` wires the UI, camera controller, store updates, and still image uploads together.